 - Explore the history and culture of Beijing during the last week of the program

 This program is open to undergraduates who are at least juniors standing from all academic disciplines, but Public Health majors will be preferred.
 Students from universities other than UK are welcome to participate in this program as visiting students.
-For more information on how to apply to the University of Kentucky as a visiting student, go to UK Admissions or UK Graduate School Admissions.
+For more information on how to apply to the University of Kentucky as a visiting student, go to UK Admissions.
 Non-UK students should consult with the program directors prior to applying to ensure that they have the proper academic background for the course.

 UK Sponsored programs are conducted by the University of Kentucky faculty and staff.
 UK GPA credits and grades will be awarded by the program director for the successful and timely completion of all required program activities and assignments, including any required on-campus meetings before or after the program's international travel.

 - Students will enroll in CPH 450: Managing Health Organizations to Improve Population Health (3 credit hours)

 - All students will be enrolled in ISP 599: Study Abroad (1 credit hour)

 Students will be housed in residence halls at Sichuan University for the first two weeks in Chengdu and then in a hotel during the Beijing portion of the program.
 All meals will be provided for students while in Chengdu, but in Beijing, students will be responsible for the cost of all meals on their own.

 Students are strongly encouraged to explore multiple funding opportunities for programs abroad.
 There are numerous opportunities available based on area of study, program type, length and country of destination.
 Smaller scholarships can often be "stacked" together to help fund education abroad.

 - Many financial aid packages (scholarships, loans and grants) used for on-campus study can be applied to education abroad programs.
 Students who qualify for financial aid should consult with UK Financial Aid as soon as possible to identify possible financial aid opportunities.